petre007/Petre-Price-Comparator/README.md

   - Data is stored daily into S3 for long-term analysis.

 - **Notifications**
-  - If a customer's discount target is reached, a notification is sent via SNS.
+  - If a customer's discount target is reached, a notification is sent via SMS using SNS.

 ## 🧑‍💻 Getting Started